‘The Walking Dead’: Don’t Worry, Heath Hasn’t Been Forgotten

 In Episode 6 of Season 7 of AMC’s The Walking Dead, Heath (Corey Hawkins) disappeared, leaving only his broken glasses and a card behind for Tara (Alanna Masterson) to find.
 Since then, fans have been wondering what has happened to the Alexandria resident.

 Heath was a valued member of Alexandria who went on supply runs for the community.
 However, when he disappeared in Season 7 of The Walking Dead, it seems like he has completely dropped off the radar.
 While this is understandable with the constant threat of Negan (Jeffrey Dean Morgan) and his group called the Saviors, fans occasionally wondered if Heath would ever show up again.
 After all, while he left behind a set of broken glasses, the car he and Tara were traveling in was missing and a body was never seen.
-And, as long-time fans of the hit zombie apocalypse series know, if a body isn’t sighted, then there is always a possibility the character is still alive.
+And as long-time fans of the hit zombie apocalypse series know, if a body isn’t sighted, then there is always a possibility the character is still alive.

 So, what exactly is Heath’s fate?